-A 7 a.m. walk in your pyjamas leads to a conversation with a stranger, who soon becomes a friend, because your dogs have brought you together.
+Dog walking at 7 a.m. in your pyjamas leads to a conversation with a stranger, who soon becomes a friend, because your dogs have brought you together.
 You ask their advice, share your own, commiserate over the fact that the streets are always littered with chicken bones (seriously, they’re everywhere), and laugh about the fact that poop is now a permanent part of your vocabulary.

 Your life’s purpose now includes doing everything in your power to put a smile on that little ball of fur’s face…even if they can’t technically smile.
 You speak in voices you never knew you had, your ears are tuned into every sound they make, your sleep pattern adapts to theirs, and, in return, the love you receive is the unconditional kind you couldn’t comprehend until now.